-EDUC 302 Sp 4 credits Practicum II REEL
+EDUC 302 W 4 credits Practicum II REEL

-Continues the field experience working in an educational setting with students and families who are culturally, linguistically, and ability diverse under the guidance of a program-selected certificated mentor teacher.
+Continues the field experience working in an educational setting with students and families who are culturally and ability diverse, Multilingual Learners, under the guidance of a programselected certificated mentor teacher.
 Topics include building and maintaining collaborative professional relationships, classroom management strategies, and instructional strategies.
-Requires 99 hours of field experience in a pre-k through 8th grade
+Requires 99 hours of field experience in a pre-k through 8th grade classroom.